Frequently Asked Questions

 Where are you located?

 Our home base is in Philomath, OR, and we move our hives seasonally among various rural locations within about 50 miles of home — ranging from Newport, OR on the Pacific Coast to Tangent, OR in the Willamette Valley.
+Many of our hives also pollinate almond orchards in the Sacramento Valley every winter, but all of our honey is produced in Linn, Benton, and Lincoln Counties.

 How many hives do you have?